LEGAL

 Version summary:

-The signed contract will explicity detail the parties, start date and status of the retainer.
+🖋️ The signed contract will explicity detail the parties, plan, start date and status of the retainer.

-This document underlines the terms that apply to all retainers, as the core document 'incorporated by reference'
+This document underlines the terms that apply to all retainers, as the core document 'incorporated by reference', these documents are listed in Section 11 'Cross References'.

 The primary objectives of this retainer are to: